Free PDF Toolkit, in Your Browser

 Images → PDF goes the other way — drop a stack of

-photos or scans, pick page size and margin, get a single multi-page PDF (or one PDF per image).
+photos or scans, pick page size and margin, get a single multi-page PDF.

 PDF → Text